-These millennial pink trainers wouldn't be out of place with any casual streetwear, but they're more than just good-looking.
+These trainers wouldn't be out of place with any casual streetwear, but they're more than just good-looking.
 Nobull makes classically designed shoes with all the key features you'd want in a training shoe, but with no outlandish claims as to what they'll help you achieve.

-The one-piece upper is durable, breathable and flexible for ease of movement no matter what your workout is, and since the material is abrasion resistant it'll stand the test of time.
+The one-piece upper is durable, breathable and flexible for ease of movement no matter what your workout is, and since the material is abrasion resistant it should stand the test of time.

 The 4mm heel to toe drop will help you feel steady on the ground and responsive as you move.
 If you want one simple investment shoe that'll do you for the gym, pub, and work, it doesn't get much better than these.